rocketbro/rocketbro.github.io/_projects/loom-interface/help.md

 - API keys are like your ID, proving you're allowed to make requests

 You can visit the [Anthropic](https://console.anthropic.com/settings/keys) and [OpenRouter](https://openrouter.ai/settings/keys) websites to create keys (you will need to make an account on these services).
 Once you have your keys, you can paste them into the Loom app from the settings screen.
 You will need to purchase credits for your account on each website (you can also choose to use one service *or* the other; OpenRouter provides access to Anthropic's models along with hundreds of others).
-You credits will decrease based on your usage.
+Your credits will decrease based on your usage.